microsoftgraph/msgraph-cds-workrides-sample/mobileapp/README.md

-# CarPool Xamarin App
+# WorkRides Mobile App

-Mobile App that connects people to carpool to work.
-Users can sign in to the app using their work identities (AAD), able to carpool with interested employees who are with in their org or out side their org or the people they closely work with.
+The mobile app described here uses [Microsoft Graph](https://graph.microsoft.com/) APIs to get people data and stores in [Common Data Service](https://aka.ms/CommonDataService) via Web API.
+This mobile app connects people to carpool to work.
+Users can sign in to the app using their work identities (AAD), able to carpool with interested employees who are with in their org and the people they closely work with.

-Demonstrates that developers are able to build rich, people centric and data rich apps with their platform of choice using Microsoft APIs.
+This app demonstrates that professional developers are able to build data rich, people centric apps with their platform of choice using [Microsoft Graph](https://graph.microsoft.com/) APIs and [Common Data Service](https://aka.ms/CommonDataService).

 <img src="../media/xamarin_login.png" Height="350" Width="200" />
 <img src="../media/xamarin_menu.png" Height="350" Width="200" />